Becoming a Member

 Visitors are not expected to assist in the operation of the range and there is no obligation, or expectation that they will be required to undertake any tasks during their first visit.
 On the other hand, both Members and Probationary members are required to help in the running of the club, by, for example helping to set up the targets, sweeping up at the end of practice, helping to carry out minor repairs to target frames and any odd jobs around the club.

-For directions to the club's indoor range, contact the club using the contact details provided at the bottom of the page.
+For directions to the club's indoor range, contact the club using the contact details.
 When you first come for a visit, please bring some form of identification with you, preferably with a photograph of yourself on it, such as a driving licence.